JuliaPOMDP/POMDPs.jl/README.md

 Pkg.add("POMDPs")
 ```

-To install a supported JuliaPOMDP package run the following command:
+To install a specific supported JuliaPOMDP package run:
 ```julia
 using POMDPs
 # the following command installs the SARSOP solver, you can add any supported solver this way
 POMDPs.add("SARSOP")
 ```

-To install all the solvers, support tools and dependencies that are part of JuliaPOMDP run:
+To install all solvers, support tools, and dependencies that are part of JuliaPOMDP, run:
 ```julia
 using POMDPs
 POMDPs.add_all() # this may take a few minutes